Greensboro Complex: Facilities

-Greensboro Coliseum
+First Horizon Coliseum

 One of the original four buildings of the complex, the Coliseum (also called Coliseum Arena) is one of the oldest buildings on the property.
 Construction began on the venue in 1958 and was completed in September 1959.
 Known originally as the "Greensboro Memorial Coliseum" (until 1980), the arena hosted its first event on October 29, 1959.
 At the time, the Coliseum held 7,100 seats, becoming one of the largest arenas on the East Coast.

 Through the years, the Coliseum has hosted several sporting events, most notably basketball (see below).
 The Coliseum has also hosted concerts for over 40 years.
 During the 1960s and 1970s, the Coliseum was frequented by rock and R&B performers.
-The first major concert held at the Coliseum was by The Monkees.
+The first major concert held at the Coliseum was by the Monkees.
 Elvis Presley played a concert at the Coliseum on April 14, 1972; the footage was used for his final film, entitled Elvis on Tour.
 Presley performed the Coliseum again on April 21, 1977, one of the final venues of his tour, before his death on August 16.
 Casting Crowns recorded their live album, entitled Until the Whole World Hears...
 Live, at the Coliseum on April 24, 2010.
-Rock band Phish set the attendance record for a concert at the Coliseum on March 1, 2003 with 23,642 attendees.
+Rock band Phish set the attendance record for a concert at the Coliseum on March 1, 2003, with 23,642 attendees.

 The arena has also hosted WJMH's SuperJam from 1997 to 2014.
 The music festival has featured prominent artists in the hip hop community including LL Cool J, Soulja Boy, Ludacris, Ja Rule, Plies, Nas, Lil Jon & the East Side Boyz, Travis Porter and the Ying Yang Twins.

-The Coliseum was also the site of auditions for American Idol, Season 5 on October 3, 2005.
-Between Sunday, July 8 and Tuesday, July 10, 2012, it played host to the Greensboro audition stages in the second season of the Fox singer search program The X Factor.
+The Coliseum was also the site of auditions for the fifth season of American Idol on October 3, 2005.
+Between July 8 and 10, 2012, it played host to the Greensboro audition stages in the second season of the Fox singer search program The X Factor.
+In October 2024, the coliseum officially changed its name to the First Horizon Coliseum after a 10-year naming deal with First Horizon Bank.